fL0P1337/flo0p_discord_bot/README.md

 ### Remove Background from Images

-* `!removebg` - Remove the background from any photo using AI-powered models.
+* `/removebg` - Remove the background from any photo using AI-powered models.

 ### Generate Images from Text

 * `/stabblediffusion [your_prompt]` - Generate images from text using the Stable Diffusion 3 model by Stability.ai.
-* `!vision [your_prompt]` - Classify an image using text prompt, it can describe, read, and more
+* `/vision [your_prompt]` - Classify an image using text prompt, it can describe, read, and more

 **Text Generation Models**
 -------------------------